Tieske/project.lua/doc_topics/01-introduction.md

 - `all`: (the default) will test, lint and build the docs
 - `install`: will use LuaRocks to install the package from the currently checked out code
+- `uninstall`: will use LuaRocks to uninstall (all versions of) the package
 - `clean`: will the clean the repo, remove generated artifacts and restore the docs to the last committed version (docs should be rendered only when releasing).
 - `test`: will run the test suite using Busted, and generate the LuaCov coverage report.
-- `testinst`: the same as `test`, except that it will first install the module, and it will disable the local source tree.
+- `testinst`: the same as `test`, except that it will first uninstall and install the module, and it will disable the local source tree.
 This provides a better test (since it includes the rockspec install), but will change the locally installed LuaRocks tree.
 - `lint`: will lint the Lua code files (using LuaCheck) as well as the rockspecs (using LuaRocks).
-- `doc`: will re-render the docs (will remove the existing docs first so use this over the `ldoc .` command to prevent orphaned files in the docs tree).
+- `doc`: will re-render the docs (will remove the existing docs first, so use this over the `ldoc .` command to prevent orphaned files in the docs tree).
 - `dev` will install the required development dependencies using LuaRocks (busted, luacheck, ldoc, and luacov).

 ## 1.5 Choices explained

-### 1.5.1 `./src` directory
+### 1.5.1 "`./src`" directory

-The test engine (busted) will by default put this location in the search path, and put it first.
+The test engine (Busted) will by default put this location in the search path, and put it first.
 This ensures you're testing the development code and not some older installed version.

-### 1.5.2 `scm-1` rockspec
+### 1.5.2 "`scm-1`" rockspec

-The `scm` rockspec is a development version, so targetting the latest `main` branch (or `master`).
+The "`scm`" rockspec is a development version, so targetting the latest "`main`" branch (or "`master`").
 This means that:

 - the rockspec is updated in PR's (files added/removed are also added/removed from the rockspec)
-- when a change to the `scm` rockspec is merged, the updated `scm` rockspec should be uploaded to LuaRocks to replace the previous version.
+- when a change to the "`scm`" rockspec is merged, the updated "`scm`" rockspec should be uploaded to LuaRocks (forced upload) to replace the previous version.
-- the revision of the rockspec (the `1` in `scm-1`) is never updated
+- the revision of the rockspec (the "`1`" in "`scm-1`") should never be updated

+*NOTE*: the rockspec specifes to also distribute the documentation with the package.
+Users can locally do

+    luarocks doc [package-name]

+to access the locally installed documentation.

-### 1.5.3 the main modules is called `init.lua`.
+### 1.5.3 the main modules is called "`init.lua`".

 Though this might seem cumbersome for a small module, the problem is that it cannot be changed later.
 Hence better safe than sorry.
 It will also ensure that the file tree remains